CelesteClassic/newleste.p8/design/design_resort.md

 - The chapter starts with introductory levels that introduce to main mechanics.
 - Then the mess levels tests those mechanics.
-- The roof levels test the skill of player in those mechanics along in a boss fight.
+- The roof levels test the skill of player in those mechanics along with a boss fight.

 ## Key Levels from Celeste (2018)